Measuring Your Character Strengths

 One of them, positive psychology, takes a different approach.
 It focuses on how humans flourish.

-Specifically, positive psychology “is the scientific study of the strengths and virtues that enable individuals and communities to thrive,” according to the Positive Psychology Center at the University of Pennsylvania, home to positive psychology’s founder, Martin E.P.
+Specifically, positive psychology “is the scientific study of the strengths and virtues that enable individuals and communities to thrive,” according to the Positive Psychology Programr at the University of Pennsylvania, home to positive psychology’s founder, Martin E.P.
 Seligman.

 It studies three principle areas, according to Seligman: positive emotions (such as happiness and hope), positive individual traits (such as strength, resilience and creativity) and positive institutions (such as better communities, leadership and parenting).